 - Funeral or burial costs, if applicable

-During your free, no obligation consultation, our brain injury attorneys in Albany will review the circumstances of the accident that caused you or your loved one to suffer a brain injury.
+During your free, no obligation consultation, our Albany brain injury attorneys will review the circumstances of the accident that caused you or your loved one to suffer a brain injury.
 Depending on our review, we will help you determine if you may be entitled to file a personal injury lawsuit against the at-fault party to receive maximum compensation for your claim.

 Brain injury victims may be awarded punitive damages if a court determines the at-fault party’s actions were intentional or especially negligent or reckless.

 However, the amount of punitive damages awarded to personal injury victims is limited to a maximum of $250,000, according to O.C.G.A. § 51-12-5.1.
 The only exception to this damages cap is when a victim is injured as a result of the at-fault party’s intentional actions or he or she was under the influence of drugs or alcohol.
 In this situation, there is no limit to the amount of punitive damages a victim may be awarded.